February 28 incident: Background

 During the 50 years of Japanese rule in Taiwan (1895–1945), Taiwan experienced economic development and an increased standard of living, serving as a supply base for the Japanese main islands.
 After World War II, Taiwan was placed under the administrative control of the Republic of China to provide stability until a permanent arrangement could be made.
-Chen Yi, the governor-general of Taiwan, arrived on October 24, 1945, and received the last Japanese governor, Ando Rikichi, who signed the document of surrender on the next day.
+Chen Yi, the governor-general of Taiwan, arrived on October 24, 1945, and received the last Japanese governor, Ando Rikichi, who signed the receipt of Order No. 1 on the next day.
 Chen Yi then proclaimed the day as Retrocession Day to make Taiwan part of the Republic of China.
+The ROC government later issued a decree on the resumption of Chinese nationality for people on Taiwan, stating, "The people of Taiwan are people of our country.
+They lost their nationality because the island was invaded by an enemy.
+Now that the land has been recovered, the people who originally had the nationality of our country shall, effective on 25 December 1945, resume the nationality of our country."
+However, the governments of two of the allied powers, the United Kingdom and the United States, made it clear that they did not agree with Chinese government's unilateral proclamation about changing the territorial sovereignty over Taiwan and Taiwanese nationality before concluding a peace treaty with Japan.

 Severe inflation led the Bank of Taiwan to issue bearer's checks in denominations of 1 million Taiwan Dollars (TW$1,000,000) in 1949.

 Taiwanese perceptions of Japanese rule were more positive than perceptions in other parts of East and Southeast Asia that came under Japanese imperialism.
 Despite this, the Kuomintang troops from Mainland China were initially welcomed by the Taiwanese.
 Their harsh conduct and the corrupt KMT administration quickly led to Taiwanese discontent during the immediate postwar period.
 As governor-general, Chen Yi took over and sustained the Japanese system of state monopolies in tobacco, sugar, camphor, tea, paper, chemicals, petroleum refining, mining, and cement, the same way the Nationalists treated people in other former Japanese-controlled areas (earning Chen Yi the nickname "robber" (劫收)).
 He confiscated some 500 Japanese-owned factories and mines, as well as the homes of former Japanese residents.